 You can host a Day for Tomorrow event any time you like – and even make it a weekly or monthly activity!

-Organize your core planning team
+Organize your planning team

-Pick your event-could be a talk, a zoom hour, a walk and roll
+Pick your event-could be a talk, a zoom hour, a walk and roll or whatever you choose

 Recruit participants through social media, using our poster